Julian, California: 20th century

 In 1976, Julian approved a plan that required the exteriors of any buildings on Main Street be no younger in age than 1913.
 Many structures bear a Victorian architecture that predates this cutoff.
 In the 1970s, as many of 25,000 visitors visited the settlement per annum.

 Julian had four or five wells in the 1970s.
 A county planner surveyed the water capacity for Julian and indicated that it was unlikely that Julian would ever have enough inexpensive water to sustain large-scale development.
 During a period of drought, the community of Julian was compelled by the San Diego County supervisors to obey a moratorium on development until a 30,000 gallon waste treatment plant could reduce the risk that a developing Julian’s sewage output might pollute the San Diego River.
-Julian’s water supply became largely dependent on a single well owned by a local property owner named Jerry Zweig, as the community’s water board-owned resources were depleted in a drought in the 1990s and were severely limited by contamination as a defunct Chevron station contaminated three of the eight publicly owned water wells into the late 1980s.
+Julian’s water supply became largely dependent on a single well owned by a local property owner named Jerry Zweig, as the community’s water board-owned resources were depleted in a drought in the 1990s and were severely limited by contamination as a defunct Chevron gasoline station contaminated three of the eight publicly owned water wells into the late 1980s.

 On May 29, 1989, Benjamin Haimes of Encino and Gustav Oran Hudson of El Cajon) disputed a claim to land to the Ready Relief and Hubbard Mines in Julian’s Chariot Canyon (historically owned by the Bureau of Land Management) over rights to an area where both had intentions to prospect for gold.
 Hudson and his family arrived at the property at a time when Haimes’ appointed caretaker (Chris Zerbe) and the caretaker’s friend (Joe Lopes) of Julian.
 The resulting escalation involved the replacement of a padlock at the Hubbard Mine by the Hudsons, conflicting accounts of alcohol use and escalative behavior by Zerbe, and a shootout in which Zerbe and Lopes (who did not fire) were ultimately killed.
 No charges were filed.
 Nicknamed the “Chariot Canyon Massacre,” these killings are understood to be the first gold prospecting-related killing in Julian since the gold rush of the late 1800s.

 A controversy erupted in Julian in 1991 as the community lost its bid to resist the construction of fast food restaurants.
-Dairy Queen and Subway were the first to relocate into the town during this time.
-Zweig circumvented a community moratorium on new development (induced due to the town’s longstanding drought), agreeing to continue to sell 30,000 gallons of water a day in return for the waiver to build.
+Dairy Queen and Subway were the first to locate to the town during this time.
+Zweig circumvented a community moratorium on new development (induced due to the town’s longstanding drought), agreeing to continue selling 30,000 gallons of water a day in return for the waiver to build.
 Zweig, also the owner of the largest well in the community, allegedly threatened to cut off the community’s water supply unless they acquiesced.
-Neither business was supported by the community and both have since closed.
+Neither business was supported by the community, and both have since closed.